forcedotcom/sfdx-travisci/README.md

 ## Getting Started

-1) Make sure you have the Salesforce DX CLI installed.
+1) Make sure you have the Salesforce CLI installed.
 Check by running `sfdx force --help` and confirm you see the command output.
+If you don't have it installed you can download and install it from [here](https://developer.salesforce.com/tools/sfdxcli).

 2) Confirm you can perform a JWT-based auth: `sfdx force:auth:jwt:grant --clientid <your_consumer_key> --jwtkeyfile server.key --username <your_username> --setdefaultdevhubusername`
 // TODO Link to setting up JWT-based auth in Developer Guide.

-3) Create a Github repo called `sfdx-travisci`.

-4) Create a new SFDX workspace: `sfdx force:workspace:create -n sfdx-travisci`

-5) In the newly created directory, initialize git: `git init`

-6) Add your Github repo as a remote: `git remote add origin git@github.com:<git-username>/sfdx-travisci.git`
+3) [Fork](http://help.github.com/fork-a-repo/) this repo into your github account using the fork link at the top of the page.

+4) Clone your forked repo locally: `git clone https://github.com/<git_username>/sfdx-travisci.git`

+5) From you JWT-Based connected app on Salesforce, retrieve the generated `Consumer Key`.

-7) Set your `Consumer Key` and `Username` using the Travis CLI.
+6) Set your `Consumer Key` and `Username` using the Travis CLI.
+Note that this username is the username that you use to access your Dev Hub.

     travis env set CONSUMERKEY <your_consumer_key>
     travis env set USERNAME <your_username>

-8) Create a folder called `assets` and add your `server.key` to the folder.
+7) Add your `server.key` that you generated previously to the folder called `assets`.

-9) Encrypt your `server.key` value:
+8) From the root folder of your local project, encrypt your `server.key` value:

-    travis encrypt-file assets/server.key assets/server.key.enc
+    travis encrypt-file assets/server.key assets/server.key.enc --add

-10) Remove your `server.key`: `rm assets/server.key`
+9) IMPORTANT!
+Remove your `server.key`: `rm assets/server.key`, you should never store keys or certificates in a public place.

-11) Create a `.travis.yml` file: `touch .travis.yml`

-12) Update the `.travis.yml` similar to the one in this repo, replacing with your own values.
+11) Open the `.travis.yml` file and remove the first line that starts with `openssl ...` and save the file.

 And you should be ready to go!
 Now when you commit and push a change, your change will kick off a Travis CI build.